IBM/fabcar-openshift-public/README.md

 # Deploy a smart contract on the IBM Blockchain Platform running on OpenShift

-🚨🚨🚨**Disclaimer: this is NOT a free pattern.** You must purchase the IBM Blockchain Platform V2.1.0, and an OpenShift Cluster to run this pattern.
+🚨🚨🚨**Disclaimer: this is NOT a free pattern.** You must purchase the IBM Blockchain Platform V2.1.0 through a salesperson, and an OpenShift Cluster to run this pattern.
 For a free blockchain pattern, please visit either the [Fabcar Code Pattern](https://github.com/IBM/fabcar-blockchain-sample), or the [e-vote code pattern](https://github.com/IBM/evote).🚨🚨🚨

 **Special thanks to Mihir Shah and Ratnakar Asara for their scripts used to deploy OpenShift.**